Home Warranty for Smart Home Devices: What's Covered in 2026

 See what plans you qualify for in less than 2 minutes

-In this guide, we break down exactly what a home warranty covers when it comes to smart appliances, which smart features are almost always excluded, and how to fill the gaps with electronics protection add-ons or standalone tech coverage plans.
-Whether you're already enrolled in a home warranty or shopping for one, this is what you need to know in 2026.
+In 2026, home warranty providers are gradually expanding coverage for smart and energy-efficient appliances, but the core rules still apply: warranties cover mechanical and electrical failure, not software or connectivity.
+In this guide, we break down exactly what a home warranty covers for smart appliances, which smart features are almost always excluded, and how to fill the gaps with electronics protection add-ons or standalone tech coverage plans.

 Key Pinch Points